 Ulun Danu Batur Temple

 Even though they have almost the same name, the two temples have very different beauties.
-Ulun Danu Batur Temple has many high Bentar temples inside.
-Ulun Danu Batur Temple is at an altitude of 900 meters above sea level.
+Ulun Danu Batur water Temple has many high Bentar temples inside.
+Pura Ulun Danu Batur is at an altitude of 900 meters above sea level.

 This temple also became Jagad temple, used as a place to worship Dewi Danu or also known as the Goddess of Lake Water.
 This temple also often functions as a place to do religious ceremonies called Ngusaba Kedasa.